deafmute1/alfred-linkwarden/README.md

 ## Setup
 1. Set linkwarden API key
 2. Set instance URL
-3. On first run, please allow the script some time (>1 min) to install dependancies in the background before it will display results.
+3. After install, please write `lw` or `lwc` and allow the script some time (>1 min) to install dependancies in the background before it will display results on subsequent uses.

 ## Usage
 To display/search all links: `lw {query}`